The 12 Best Post-Run Stretches for Runners

 What is Static Stretching?

-All post-run stretches in this guide will be static stretches, which help provide the previously mentioned benefits, such as relief of tight muscles and a lowered risk of muscle-related running injuries.
+All of the post-run stretches in this guide are static stretches, designed to relieve tightness, improve flexibility, and help reduce the risk of muscle-related running injuries.

 Tips For Static Stretching